BenQ EX3203R 31.5 inch 144Hz VA model with FreeSync 2

 In terms of HDR capability, this is de-coupled from FreeSync itself and can be used on GPUs from other manufacturers, which don’t support FreeSync.
 The monitor does not offer the full-fat HDR experience as it lacks extreme luminance, Full Array Local Dimming (FALD) or a super-generous colour gamut.
 Nonetheless, it does tick some boxes due to the backlight it uses.
 This is a flicker-free (DC dimming, not PWM) WLED backlight that offers 90% DCI-P3 coverage – that’s well beyond sRGB and closing in on that near-term DCI-P3 target for HDR.
 The backlight has a typical maximum luminance of 300 cd/m² but is boosted as high as 400 cd/m² under HDR operation.
 The monitor offers true 8-bit colour output, with HDR presumably compressing a 10-bit+ colour signal into the native 8-bit output stream for HDR content.
 The monitor also features ‘Brightness Intelligence Plus’ (B.I.+) which adapts the image based on ambient lighting, both in terms of colour temperature and brightness.
 Low Blue Light (LBL) settings also feature, which as usual for a BenQ monitor are easy to activate or deactivate when desired.
 A 4ms grey to grey response time is specified (take with salt).
 The stand offers tilt (5° forwards, 20° backwards) and 60mm height (2.36 inches) adjustment.
 100 x 100mm VESA mounting is supported using a wall mount transfer kit.
 The ports face downwards and include; DC power input (external power brick), 3.5mm headphone jack, 2 HDMI 1.4 ports, DP 1.2a, 2 USB 3.1 ports and a USB Type-C port (data, power and display signal).

 Further information can be found on the product page.
-Information on price and availability is still forthcoming.
+The monitor is available to pre-order in various European regions and the UK for ~£470.
 We’d like to review this model as we’re sure there will be a lot of interest in it.